-- Evaluating whether the Company's actuarial methodologies were consistent with accepted industry practice and prior periods, and whether changes in the methodology were appropriate - Assessing and challenging the appropriateness of key actuarial assumptions, including the claims payment patterns, claims handling costs and the risk margin by comparing them with our expectations based on the Company's historical experience, current observable trends and our own industry knowledge.
+- Obtaining an understanding of, and evaluating, the Company's processes and controls over the valuation of claims liabilities. - Evaluating whether the Company's actuarial methodologies were consistent with accepted industry practice and prior periods, and whether changes in the methodology were appropriate. - Assessing and challenging the appropriateness of key actuarial assumptions, including the claims payment patterns, claims handling costs, and the increase in risk margin, by comparing them with our expectations based on the Company's historical experience, current observable trends and our own industry knowledge.